Skip to content

 About

-Sarah was awarded the Veronica Kelly Prize for best postgraduate paper at the Australasian Association for Theatre, Drama and Performance Studies (ADSA) Conference 2022 for her paper Our Own Time and Space: Locating Autistic Poetics in Theatre.
+Sarah has presented papers at Australasian Association for Theatre, Drama and Performance Studies (ADSA) conferences, and the International Federation for Theatre Researcher (IFTR) conferences, and for the University of Sydeny’s TaPS seminar.
+Sarah was awarded the Veronica Kelly Prize for best postgraduate paper at the ADSA Conference 2022 for her paper Our Own Time and Space: Locating Autistic Poetics in Theatre.
 The paper was subsequently adapted for publication in Australasian Drama Studies no. 82.

 Sarah was a member of QTC’s Young Writers Group in 2016, a participant in Queensland Theatre’s Playwrights 18-26 Program in 2017, and in 2018 was selected for Playlab Theatre’s Incubator program.
 Sarah was also selected for the 2022-23 UQ Global Change Scholars Program.